s66erge/entan-mkdocs/docs/setup-deploy/a-python-environ.md

 # The python environment

+Make sure this computer will be recognized by name as a dev machine : see isa_dev_computer() in utilities.md !!!

 To set up and manage the virtual Python environment for this project, we use the [uv tool](https://docs.astral.sh/uv/).

 VSCode extensions: